VIC.GOV.AU | Policy and Advisory Library

 Corporate

-Corporate staff are responsible for providing advice to government on where and when to invest in the government school infrastructure portfolio.
-It is government’s responsibility to make decisions on where funding is allocated.
+Corporate staff are responsible for providing advice to the government on where and when to invest in the government school infrastructure portfolio.
+It is the government’s responsibility to make decisions on where funding is allocated.

 Corporate staff are responsible for implementing the government’s investment strategy and associated allocations of funding.